 Concussions in older adults can also be dangerous.
 This is because concussions in older adults are often missed.
 If you are caring for an older adult who has had a fall, check him or her for symptoms of a concussion.
 Signs of a serious problem include a headache that gets worse, increasing confusion, or both.
 See a doctor right away if you notice these signs.
 If you are caring for an older adult who takes a blood thinner and who has had a fall, take him or her to a doctor right away, even if you don't see any symptoms of a concussion.

 Any person who may have had a concussion needs to see a doctor.
-If a doctor thinks that you have a concussion, he or she will ask questions about the injury.
+If a doctor thinks that you have a concussion, they will ask questions about the injury.
 Your doctor may ask you questions that test your ability to pay attention and your learning and memory.
 Your doctor may also try to find out how quickly you can solve problems.
-He or she may also show you objects and then hide them and ask you to recall what they are.
+They may also show you objects and then hide them and ask you to recall what they are.
 Then the doctor will check your strength, balance, coordination, reflexes, and sensation.

 After being seen by a doctor, some people have to stay in the hospital to be watched.
 Others can go home safely.
 If you go home, follow your doctor's instructions.
 The doctor will tell you if you need someone to watch you closely for the next 24 hours or longer.

 In the days or weeks after

 Some people feel normal again in a few hours.
 Others have symptoms for weeks or months.
 It is very important to allow yourself time to get better and to slowly return to your regular activities.
 If your symptoms come back when you are doing an activity, stop and rest for a day.
 This is a sign that you are pushing yourself too hard.
 It is also important to call your doctor if you are not improving as expected or if you think that you are getting worse instead of better.

 Rest is the best way to recover from a concussion.
 You need to rest your body and your brain.
 Here are some tips to help you get better: